jcervas/class-cmu-84-721/syllabus.md

     * Chapter 2.
 What Do We Mean by Political Voice?
 Does Equal Voice Matter?
 (EVERYONE)
     * Chapter 3.
 The Roots of Citizen Participation: The Civic Voluntarism Model (EVERYONE)
     * Chapter 4.
 Who Exercises Political Voice?
 (STUDENT)
     * Chapter 5.
-The Noisy and the Silent: Divergent Preferences and Needs (STUDENT)
+The Noisy and the Silent: Divergent Preferences and Needs (Seth)
     * Chapter 6.
 Do Digital Technologies Make a Difference?
-(STUDENT)
+(Arina)

 - **Thursday, November 2**:
   + Schlozman et al., Unequal and Unrepresented
     * Chapter 7.
-Social Movements and Ordinary Recruitment (STUDENT)
+Social Movements and Ordinary Recruitment (Elijah)
     * Chapter 8.
 Who Sings in the Heavenly Chorus?
-The Shape of the Organized Interest System (with Philip E. Jones) (STUDENT)
+The Shape of the Organized Interest System (with Philip E. Jones) (Amor)
     * Chapter 9.
 Representing Interests through Organizational Activity (with Philip E. Jones) (STUDENT)
     * Chapter 10.
-Growing Economic Inequality and Its (Partially) Political Roots (STUDENT)
+Growing Economic Inequality and Its (Partially) Political Roots (Graham)
     * Chapter 11.
 Has It Always Been This Way?
-(STUDENT)
+(Jesse)
     * Chapter 12.
 Can We Do Anything about It?
-(EVERYONE)
+(Jaykob)
     * Chapter 13.
 Unequal Voice in an Unequal Age (EVERYONE)

 ### Campaigns and Elections